steelbrain/babel-cli/README.md

   --execute-delay <delay>             Delay in ms to in between restarts of executed file --typescript                        Enables typescript support by processing .ts and .tsx files -h, --help                          output usage information

+Arguments after -- will be passed as-are to the program specified in -x flag Supported NodeJS CLI flags:  --debug-port, --inspect-port, --inspect, --inspect-brk, --inspect-publish-uid
 ```

 ### Examples